tracy-o/learning-day/docs/load-test-results/frequent-small-message.md

 NOTE: 2_000 was picked because an empty %Belfrage.Struct{} is 1_300 bytes in length when stringified.

+## Conclusion
+The performance impact of casting messages to the monitor node is negligible.
+It might be worth running another test to check this is still the case with a higher RPS.
+I imagine that increasing RPS, we will eventually reach a point where this message casting is shown to have a performance impact, so we should still consider this in the future.

 ## Setup
 - Vegeta Runner on EC2
 - Requests to Belfrage playground: cache-bust on